hpcloud-mon/monasca-events-engine/README.md

 monasca-event
 =============

-Prototyping the event processing pipeline in monasca
+Prototyping the event processing pipeline in monasca using oahu.
+Preliminary, just to understand how the oahu pipeline works.